Hip-Hop-Xpress/hhx-api/hhx-api.wiki/Variations.md

 ### Retrieve images
 `GET /v1/variations/:id/images`

-You can retrieve all the images for a specific variation by sending a `GET` request to `/v1/variations/:id/images` with `:id` being the `id` of the specific variation
+Retrieves all the images for a specified variation by `id`

 #### Parameters
 None

 #### Returns
-The images array of variation with specified `id`, or an error object if variation `id` cannot be found
+The images array of variation with specified `id`

 ---

 ### Add to description
 `POST /v1/variations/:id/description`

-You can add text to a variation's description by sending a `POST` request to `/v1/variations/:id/description` with the text in the request body.
+Adds text to a variation's description by by including the text in the request body

 #### Parameters
 Either a single `string` or an array of `string`s in the request body